EnnoidMe/ENNOID-PACK/README.md

 ## Cells board:
 ![alt text](PIC/Node.png)

-The 100mm x 100mm boards can be stacked to obtain the desired series & parallel number of cells.
+The 100mm x 100mm boards can be stacked to obtain the desired series & parallels number of cells.

-The example below shows 3 series x 2 parrallel board which in total makes 9 series x 20 parallel(9S20P).
+The example below shows 3 series x 2 parallel boards which in total makes 9 series x 20 parallels(9S20P).

 ## Stacking cells board (With PCB)